kwtietze/interactive-rating-component/README.md

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-See my finished version of this challenge, with added "Rate Again" function here! https://kwtietze.github.io/interactive-rating-component/
+See my finished version of this challenge, with added "Rate Again" feature here! https://kwtietze.github.io/interactive-rating-component/